orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-canonicalize as a filesystem, delegate certain fields to certain files/dirs.
+canonicalize as a filesystem, delegate certain fields to certain files/dirs. fields under @me.ray , other things separately like stars.

 ---